-D. Escalation of Past Due Audit Observations
+D. Escalation of Past Due Items

-Past due high/medium impact open audit observations will be highlighted as such in the Chief of Internal Audit's quarterly report to the Audit Committee and placed on the next Risk Steering Committee agenda for management comment.
+Past due high/medium impact open items will be highlighted in the Chief of Internal Audit's quarterly report to the Audit Committee and placed on the next Risk Steering Committee agenda for management comment.